jobtalle/myr.js/README.md

 Returns a `Boolean` indicating whether the surface is ready for use.
 Surfaces constructed from an image will be ready once the image is loaded.
 Surfaces that don't require an image are always immediately ready.

 ### `getWidth()`
-Returns the width of the surface.
+Returns the width of the surface in pixels.

 ### `getHeight()`
-Returns the height of the surface.
+Returns the height of the surface in pixels.

 ### `free()`
 Frees the surface and all memory allocated by it.